Applying for your Pickwick Pug

 SHOW PROSPECTS

 Puppies are sold as companion pugs (pets) with limited registration.
 Pugs sold as show prospects have separate contracts and placements are considered on an individual basis.
 We do require that all prospective owners complete the inquiry/application form online, even prospective show homes since all Pickwick puppies, show or companion, are bred to be companions first and foremost and should live in a home as part of a family and not in a kennel.
-Please note: Any and all offspring of our Hill Country pugs, GCH Hill Country's I'll Bee Your Shining Star (Robert, who is a half brother to Biggie) are prohibited by contract to be sold with full registration as well as our girl out of Biggie's sire, Bazinga (Stella).

 Rescue & Foster Pugs & Pug Wannabees